2023 Most Popular Psychology Associate Degree Schools in Ohio

 Full Psychology at North Central State College Report

-With a ranking of #7, Wright State University - Lake Campus did quite well on this year’s most popular schools for psychology students working on their associate degree.
+Wright State University - Lake Campus came in at #7 in this year’s edition of the Most Popular Psychology Associate Degree Schools in Ohio ranking.
 Located in the rural area of Celina, Wright State University - Lake Campus is a public college with a small student population.

 About 67% of the students majoring in psychology at the school are women while 33% are male.